xfnw/fbflut/README.md

 ## caveats
-- this writes directly to your framebuffer, which might not use (aa)rrggbb (bbggrraa is somewhat common). if you have alpha trailing at the end, uncomment lines `42` and `43` to allow omitting it in `PX` lines
+- this writes directly to your framebuffer, which might not use (aa)rrggbb (bbggrraa is somewhat common). if you have alpha trailing at the end, uncomment lines `42` and `43` to allow omitting it in `PX` commands
 - fbflut does not store its own buffer, the canvas is entirely stored in the framebuffer, so be weary of other programs writing to it as thats the only copy